Easy Law for Landlords Course

-- Why are there different types of tenancy and what does this mean for you?
+- Why there are different types of tenancy and what this means for you?

-- Why do you have to serve different types of notice for different types of tenancy?
+- Why you have to serve different types of notice for different types of tenancy?
+And

-- What is the significance, for you, of a tenancy being an assured shorthold tenancy, or a protected tenancy or a common law tenancy?
+- What the significance is, for you, of a tenancy being an assured shorthold tenancy, a protected tenancy or a common law tenancy?
+Or

 These things are governed by logical rules which, once you know about them, will help you understand how it all works and why you need to do things in a certain way

 These rules have developed over many, sometimes hundreds of years.

 Sometimes people seem to think that legal matters are too complex and esoteric for ‘ordinary people’ to understand.